Putney Arts Theatre LogoGroup 64 Logo

 COSTS

-There is also a show fee of £30 which will need to be paid by all actors in the production, which goes towards the cost of putting on the show and insurance.
+There is also a show fee of £35 which will need to be paid by all actors in the production, which goes towards the cost of putting on the show and insurance.
+It will include a copy of the script should those cast not have their own.

 We encourage you to become a member of PTC anyway, even if not cast.